lfr/lfr.github.io/_posts/2019-12-19-advent-validation-blocks.md

                 	ExceedsMaximumLength 280]
 ```

 The only new think of interest here is the use of parameters in the error case which allows you to present more meaningful errors to the user.
-Usually I simply generate english errors from the `TextError` case names, if there's no localization requirement the path from validation to presenting the user with meaningful errors can be extremely short.
+I personally like to simply generate english errors from the `TextError` case names and parameters, so if there's no localization requirement in your project, the path from attempting to create a block to presenting the user with meaningful errors can be extremely short code-wise.

 ### Seriously, let's talk Serialization